-The School's investment in capital assets as of June 30, 2020 amounts to \$ 20,877 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, and equipment.
-The School has no outstanding long-term debt associated to capital assets.
+The School's investment in capital assets as of June 30, 2020 amounts to \$497,216 (net of accumulated depreciation).
+This investment in capital assets includes furniture, fixtures and equipment.
+The School has outstanding debt of \$1,693,982 associated to capital assets and working capital.